 - Asura's Wrath uses this dynamic with Asura and Yasha.
 Asura uses his fists for everything while Yasha prefers to use Razor Wind.

 - Dante and Vergil from Devil May Cry.
-The hotheaded Dante uses a BFS and a pair of guns while the calculating Vergil uses a katana.
+The hotheaded Dante uses a BFS and a pair of guns while the calculating Vergil uses a katana and summoned swords.